CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 ## Overview

 This beginner kit includes a pre-configured <a href="https://www.astro.build">Astro</a> environment, which allows for repeated components, centralized data and greater room to scale as your clients grow.
+The kit runs the latest major Astro version, v4.

 An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two